brunomaga/brunomaga.github.io/_drafts/2024-09-25-from-Diffusion-to-SORA.md

         x += self.class_embedding(label).reshape(B, 1, E)
 ```

-Another interesting features to improve quality are [classifier free guidance](https://arxiv.org/abs/2207.12598) and [exponential moving average](https://openreview.net/forum?id=2M9CUnYnBA) and for brevity will be ommited.
+Another interesting features to improve quality are [classifier-free guidance](https://arxiv.org/abs/2207.12598) and [exponential moving average](https://openreview.net/forum?id=2M9CUnYnBA) and for brevity will be ommited.
 Finally, conditioning allows us to train diffusion models with text, image or audio input as input signal.

-## Video Diffusion and 3D attention
+## Video diffusion and 3D attention

-When we started applying diffusion to video datasets (sets of image frames), the large amount of data became prohibitive.
+As diffusion naturally moved towards the domain of video, the large amount of data became prohibitive.
 This leads to an infeasible amount of computation, and this led to the creation of **[lattent diffusion model](https://arxiv.org/abs/2112.10752)** where diffusion is applied on the latent space of pretrained autoencoders (e.g. VAE) instead of the image directly.
 This reduces computation by training diffusion on high-resolution images by training on its compressed representation instead.

 {: style="text-align:center; font-size: small;"}
 <img width="90%" height="90%" src="/assets/from-Diffusion-to-SORA/sora_vae.png"/>